cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Yuma Consensus

-The consensus mechanism in the Bittensor blockchain that distributes rewards to subnet validators and subnet miners.
+The consensus mechanism in the Cybertensor blockchain that distributes rewards to subnet validators and subnet miners.